Justice Department schedules executions for three more inmates before Biden takes office

 Attorney General William Barr directed the Federal Bureau of Prisons Friday to set execution dates for three more death row inmates before President-elect Joe Biden takes office Jan.
 20.

-Eight federal inmates already were executed in 2020 and two others were scheduled to be put to death before President Trump left office.
+Eight federal inmates have been executed in 2020 and two others were already scheduled to be put to death before President Trump leaves office.

 When Barr announced the resumption of the death penalty last summer, Biden responded by saying it is time to get rid of capital punishment.